 What’s more is that despite what you may have heard, and whatever your opinion is on Axl Rose, it’s undeniable that he was extremely profession (at least at first).
 If anyone was late for a practice, or had a bad gig, he was incredibly unhappy, and let bandmates know about.
 He demanded a huge level of professionalism from his band-mates, and this is partly what led to the vast number of line-up changes while making Chinese Democracy.
 For all of his other shortcomings, Axl definitely wanted to succeed, and understood the amount of hard-work involved in making it big.

 So What Does This Mean For You?

 It should be starting to sink in just how much starting a band is like starting a business.
 In fact, if more people knew this before they started, I’m sure there would be much fewer bands (and that would of course be awful!).
 I’m not saying that every band should operate like this.
 Bands set up as a hobby; a way to express yourself and your feelings; or simply for the fun of being in a band and making awesome music, are brilliant and undoubtedly have their place.
 However, I wouldn’t expect any band to make it big without treating your band at least slightly like a business.
 Alternatively you could hire a team to do all these things for you… but then that’s expensive.

 With this being such a big stumbling block for so many bands, I thought I’d create a series of blogs detailing the ways you can make your band more like a business.
 The blogs will cover the following topics:

 Marketing and Promotions

-The posts will discuss why these factors are important to consider, how to go about implementing them, and give examples of bands that used them successfully.
+I’ll discuss why these factors are important to consider, how to go about implementing them, and give examples of bands that used them successfully.
 If you want email notifications every time a new post is added, click the subscribe button in the top right of the page.
 Enjoy!